The Great Train Robbery

 Moments of color, hand-painted onto the celluloid, enhanced select prints (including the one in MoMA’s collection) of this otherwise black-and-white film.
 Dynamite and guns explode in orange-yellow bursts and women attend a dance in bright dresses.
 While the story proceeds largely chronologically, Porter sequenced scenes to indicate simultaneously occurring action, creating a narrative with a layered sense of time.
 The film closes with a shot of one of the bandits facing the camera and firing his gun directly at it—startling audience members by placing them in the position of the train’s unfortunate passengers.

-In photography and filmmaking, a technique in which film is exposed twice to capture and merge two different images into a single image.
+In photography and filmmaking, a technique in which film is exposed twice to capture and merge two different images in a single frame.

 The first synthetic plastic material, developed in the 1860s and 1870s from a combination of camphor and nitrocellulose.
 Tough, flexible, and moldable, it was used to make many mass-produced items, including photographic film for both still and motion picture cameras.
 Despite its flammability and tendency to discolor and crack with age, celluloid was used in motion picture production until the 1930s, when it began to be replaced by cellulose-acetate safety film.

-A non-fiction film, usually lasting no more than one to two minutes, showing unedited, unstructured footage of real events, places, people, or things.
-Actualities preceded documentaries and were popular forms of entertainment from the early 1890s until around 1908.
+A nonfiction film, usually lasting no more than one to two minutes, showing unedited, unstructured footage of real events, places, people, or things.
+Actualities, the predecessor of documentaries, were popular forms of entertainment from the early 1890s until around 1908.

-An illusion created for movies and television by props, camerawork, computer graphics, etc.
+An illusion created for movies and television using props, camerawork, computer graphics, etc.